anselboero/garden-gh-page/content/screenwriting/Thursday, March 20, 2025 - Intention and Obstacle.md

             story.
 Let me give you an example:
             The main character is training hard
             every day because she wants to
             complete a marathon.
-You might say?
+You might say,
             "Okay, why is this story so
             special?"
 It's not.
 But if I say
             "the main character wants to
             complete a marathon to show himself
-            that she is stronger than the cancer she was diagnosed a few months ago", that we have both, a clear intention and a very strong obstacle.
+            that she is stronger than the cancer she was diagnosed with a few months ago", then we have both, a clear intention and a very strong obstacle.
 You
             might also feel more closer to her, you might sense empathy.
 And the